taijeronv/taijeronv_info/content/authors/admin/_index.md

 Rather than wait until the last minute, I would like to start my transition as soon as possible.

-**Job Goals**
+**My Goals**
-- Although my skillset is strongest in the military domain (education, training, or operating), I am open to working in another job sector.
-- I am currently expanding my skill set to include programming (Javascript/Python) although it would take me more time to become productive as a coder.

-**Full or Part Time**
-- Full time employment.
-- I would consider part time if I could continue to live in Ukraine, but deploy to wherever I was needed.
-For example, if I were in a training job, I could live in Ukraine then deploy to the training site when required.
-The reason is the cost of living.
-I cannot live in the US or other parts of Europe if I'm only working part-time it would cost too much.
-- Working remotely from home is certainly an option (obviously, this would allow me to continue to live in Ukraine).

-**Location**
-- If the job is fulltime I would happily relocate.
-- If the job were part-time the only way to make that work is to continue to live in Ukraine for the reasons I stated above.
-- The bottom line is I will go wherever I am needed.
+- I'm seeking a full time opportunity with a solid company.
+- I'm an obvious fit for the military sector (training, education, or operating) but if you're not in the mil sector that's fine.
+I believe my skills will work in just about anywhere.
+Drop me a line and we can discuss it.
+- I am willing to relocate to the US, Europe, Middle East, Africa, or conflict-zone if necessary.
+If relocating isn't necessary that's fine, I can work remotely or part-time depending on the job.

 ### Why should I hire you?
 Professional, competent, and reliable.
-These are the three reasons why I think you should hire me.

-Have you ever been in an organization where there was this one guy that was rock solid in everything he does?
+Have you ever been in an organization where there was this one guy that had a calming effect?
 You know what I'm talking about, someone who shows up, and all of a sudden, all your fears are gone because you know he's going to take care of everything.

 **I'm that guy.**